Skip to main content

 Harrison Candlin - Vagary

 In Tasmania, wellness is about reconnecting with yourself and with nature.
 Across the island are bespoke and nourishing experiences that harness the island’s wild natural environment, providing a chance to slow down and become more grounded.
-Gather your tribe and head offshore for a wintry wellness getaway on Flinders Island, tune into yourself on a weekend at Bruny Island, or unwind during a Huon Valley stay with a contrast therapy and breath session.
-Here’s some more ideas for improving your wellbeing in Tasmania.
+Gather your tribe and head to the east coast for a cold water and breathwork walk in the Larapuna / Bay of Fires area, or unwind during a Huon Valley stay with a Nordic sauna and contrast therapy and breath session.
+Here’s some more Off Season inspiration in Tasmania.

 Getting outdoors and amongst nature is one of the best forms of medicine: wander among tall trees, contemplate the meaning of life while gazing at the intricacies of forest fungi, feel the soft spray of a rushing waterfall tumbling down a cliff...
 More than 40% of Tasmania is protected as national parks, reserves and UNESCO World Heritage areas, meaning there’s no lack of wild places to immerse in.
 Pick a national park, rug up and spend the day exploring on foot.

 The Off Season lends itself perfectly to long hot soaks under starry skies.
-The crisp, dark nights are best spent submerged with a glass of pinot or a steamy herbal tea in hand.
+The crisp, dark nights are best spent at a wintry retreat with a glass of pinot or a steamy herbal tea in hand.
 Find tubs with ocean views, wide alpine vistas, or tucked among trees.
-Grab a towel (and a beanie) and check out some of Tasmania’s top outdoor tubs.
+Grab a towel (and a beanie) and check out some of Tasmania's top outdoor tubs.

 Please add a valid name